Some quick answers to common questions about intellectual property (IP), IP protection, and when to incorporate.

 SKMurphy Perspective

-Chris offers some very practical advice.
+Chris offers some very practical advice on IP protection.
 California Law has a clear exemption for inventions developed exclusively on your own time with your own materials, but your state or country may treat this situation differently.
-If you are concerned it’s worth buying an hour of an attorney’s time who understands these invention assignment agreements and the governing law for the agreement and have them brief you on your situation and options.
-Your employer does not have not have to have any contact with your attorney nor does your employer have to know you have retained an attorney.
-It’s a specialized area of the law that merits paying a small amount to understanding the risks and your options.
+If you are concerned, it’s worth buying an hour of an attorney’s time who understands these invention assignment agreements and the governing law for the agreement and have them brief you on your situation and options.
+Your employer does not have to have any contact with your attorney, nor does your employer have to know you have retained an attorney.
+It’s a specialized area of the law that merits paying a small amount to understand the risks and your options.

 Related Blog Posts